-'I think she is a very good woman,' 'Colonel Mellen's wife, a rich broker said Mrs. Hamblin.
+'I think she is a very good woman, 'Colonel Mellen's wife, a rich broker said Mrs. Hamblin.
 'She visits me occasionally and is very anxious to The mention of that name suddenly have my little daughter live with her; started Jane, and agitated her heart with but I cannot part with her.
-When do you expect to be married?'
-'I hope before many weeks pass by, answered Jane.
+When do 'I hope before many weeks pass by, answered Jane.

 'How long have you been acquainted with your lover?' asked the woman.'
-'Only two or three days before I came to my present boarding house,' answered Jane, while the red blood Mrs. Hamblin's first impressions were more of the girl's history.
+'Only two or three days before I came to my present boarding house.' · I didn't know but you might be,' answered Jane, while the red blood Mrs. Hamblin's first impressions were more of the girl's history.

-'A very short acquaintance,' added Mrs. Hamblin; looking full into Jane's blushing countenance.
+'A very short acquaintance,' added blushing countenance.

 'It is, indeed,' added Jane.
-'I have blin, while an arch smile played over no friends in the city, and perhaps, make you Mrs. Melville.
-May it prove your good, said the kind woman.
-'I really begin to feel quite an interest in I thank you kindly for your good your welfare; but, I cannot give you any advice until I know a little more of expect to marry.'
-Jane; feeling as if she really needed is Colonel Melville. the advice of a good woman in her present situation.
+'I have blin, while an arch smile played over no friends in the city, and perhaps, 'I am willing to do any thing for really begin to feel quite an interest in 'I thank you kindly for your good your welfare; but, I cannot give you any advice until I know a little more of quainted with the gentleman whom you first so that his true name should not be expect to marry.

+Jane; feeling as if she really needed is Colonel Melville.' the advice of a good woman in her Mrs. Mellen cast her eyes upon the present situation.

-upo an errand; for she did not wish each occupied with her own thoughts. her to hear the girl's story.
-Jane now her lover, and all that had happened. acquainted with him that he told you his name was Colonel Mellen!' asked Mrs.
+upo: an errand; for she did not wish each occupied with her own thoughts. her to hear the girl's story.
+Jane now her lover, and all that had happened. name was Colonel Mellen!' asked Mrs. pected to be married.

-Hamblin, entered the room.

-'I perceive you have company,' said the sick woman.
-'I am glad of it, I love to see young ladies interested in behalf of the poor and distressed.'
-You must remember, my dear, more blessed to give than to receive.
-Mercy is twice blessed, blessing him to tell,' replied Jane.
-'I suppose he's who gives and him who receives.
-Mrs. Mellen supposed that Jane was the daughter of rich parents and had he?' asked the lady. come to minister to the wants of the was dressed up so fine at the expense she did not.
+Hamblin. time to answer the question, Mrs. Mellen calm a voice and manner as she could entered the room.
+'I perceive you have company," said Mrs. Mellen, as she sat down beside 'He promises fair, and appears to be a the sick woman.
+'I am glad of it, I gentleman.' love to see young ladies interested in behalf of the poor and distressed.'
+'You must remember, my dear, is tleman before.' more blessed to give than to receive. who gives and him who receives.
+Mrs. Mellen supposed that Jane was the daughter of rich parents and had he? asked the lady. come to minister to the wants of the poor.

+was dressed up so fine at the expense she did not.